mitenjain/marginAlign-tRNA/README.md

 path on the filesystem.

 ### Creating a virtual environment to handle python dependencies
-marginAlign uses numpy and pysam.
+marginAlign uses numpy, pysam and PyVcf (see requirements.txt for versions used).
 The system python could be used if these dependencies are present.
 Otherwise, a virtual environment can be created by running the following command in the margin base directory:

     virtualenv --no-site-packages --distribute env && source env/bin/activate && pip install -r requirements.txt